 How are the floods affecting children?

-The children of Libya are facing yet another tragedy after over a decade of conflict.
-More than 350,000 children are estimated to have been exposed to the powerful storm.
 Beyond the immediate risks of death and injury, the floods in Libya pose a severe risk to children’s health and safety.
 With compromised safe water supplies, the chance of diarrhoea and cholera outbreaks, as well as dehydration and malnutrition, increase significantly.
 Meanwhile, children who lose their parents or become separated from their families are more exposed to protection risks, including violence and exploitation.

 How is UNICEF responding?